 After receiving my Master’s degree, I continued training with the International Society for Logotherapy and Existential Analysis and now have a Certificate of Basic Training in Existential Analysis.
 If you want more information about existential analysis visit our Canadian website "Existential Analysis Canada".
 I now come from not only a client-centered approach, but a meaning-centered approach.
 This approach empowers the client, helps to strengthen the ‘self’ and improve relationships with others.
 It helps you to find your ‘yes’ to life and freedom to move forward with a sense of purpose.

-I am also a Level II Practitioner in Observed Experiential Integration (OEI) and am currently taking full training in Eye Movement Desensitization Reprocessing (EMDR).
-Both these methods are highly experiential and from my own personal experience, both appear to be quite effective at helping to integrate past traumas/old hurts so that they no longer interfere with present day functioning.
+I am also a Level II Practitioner in Observed Experiential Integration (OEI).
+This method is highly experiential and from my own personal experience, is quite effective at helping to integrate past traumas/old hurts so that they no longer interfere with present day functioning.
 If you are feeling stuck or find yourself repeating old patterns in relationships, professional encounters, etc, then you could be ‘reliving’ a past trauma.